domino-clj/domino/README.md

             {:ts (.getTime (java.util.Date.))})}
 ```

-The effect has an `:id` key specifying the unique identifier that is used be trigger the event
+The effect has an `:id` key specifying the unique identifier that is used to trigger the event
 by calling the `domino.core/trigger-effects` function.
 This function accepts a collection of
 event ids, e.g: `(trigger-effects ctx [:timestamp])`.